 A scholarship/fellowship used for expenses other than qualified expenses is taxable income.
 Taxable scholarships are generally referred to as stipends, and are payments for which no services are rendered or required.
 Examples of stipends are payments that can be used for living and incidental expenses such as room and board, travel, non-required books and personal computers, etc.

 Stipends are considered taxable income to students.
-However, based on IRS rules, the University does not withhold tax on stipends or provide students with tax Form 1099.
-Students are responsible for reporting taxable stipend payments along with any other payments they receive and remitting any tax due with their personal income tax return.
-(Foreign students who are non-resident aliens will receive a Form 1042-S reporting taxable stipends, and U.S. withholding tax may apply.)
+However, based on IRS rules, the University does not withhold tax on stipends for domestic students or provide students with tax Form 1099.
+Students are responsible for reporting taxable stipend payments along with any other payments they receive, and for remitting any tax due with their personal income tax return.
+(Foreign students who are non-resident aliens will receive a Form 1042-S reporting taxable stipends.
+U.S. withholding tax may apply.)

 Students should maintain a record of the stipend payments they have received during the calendar year (January 1 to December 31), remembering to include payments they received by check via Accounts Payable.
 The total annual payments received can also be obtained from the departmental award letter(s).
 However, since these award letters are generally based on academic year as opposed to calendar, you may need to reference the award letters for multiple academic years to ascertain the total calendar year amount.